thecodingdocs/REDCapSync/README.md

 data analysis shiny app included in the package.
 The three core aims of `{REDCapSync}` are to…

-1. Maintain a local version of the database (DB) object by only calling recently updated records using the REDCap log.
+1. Maintain a local version of the REDCap project by only calling recently updated records using the REDCap log.
 2. Allow imports of non-coded versions of the dataset using R or Excel/CSV.